On This Page[Hide][Show]

 Tip #1 Gather Strong Medical Evidence

-Medical paperwork is the foundation of any long-term disability claim.
-Collect all the medical evidence from your doctors who are treating your disability.
-Be sure your doctors are noting your pain levels and cognitive difficulties on your chart.
+Medical records are the foundation of any long-term disability claim.
+Gather all the medical evidence from your doctors who are treating your disability.
+Make sure your doctors note your pain levels and cognitive difficulties in your medical records.
 This is not always common practice, but you will need detailed documentation for your claim.
 Talk to your doctor if you need help supporting your claim.

-For example, let’s assume a claimant has a significant back injury (such as herniated discs), and the claimant cannot sit, stand, or even walk for very long.
-The most comfortable position is for the claimant to lie down for 50% of the day to alleviate pain.
+For example, let’s say a claimant has a significant back injury (such as a herniated disc), and can’t sit, stand, or even walk for very long.
+The most comfortable position is for the claimant to lie down for 50% of the day to relieve pain.
 Few jobs will accommodate the need to lie down for half of the day.
-So the claimant will want to ensure good “objective medical evidence” supports the subjective complaints of pain.
-Objective evidence may include MRIs, X-rays, etc.
+Therefore, the claimant will want to ensure that good “objective medical evidence” supports the subjective complaints of pain.
+Objective evidence may include MRIs, x-rays, etc.

 Tip #2 Anticipate Surveillance

-A large monetary claim – like one for a vice president – will likely call for video surveillance.
+A large monetary claim – such as that of a Vice President – will likely require video surveillance.
 Surveillance is completely legal.
-During the surveillance period, a private investigator will stake out the claimant’s house, talk to nearby neighbors about the claimant’s daily activities, and then try to use that information against the claimant in the administrative decision (or in court); This is why it is crucial to not rush back into exercise routines or anything else that is very strenuous on the body during the claim period.
+During the surveillance period, a private investigator will stake out the claimant’s home, talk to nearby neighbors about the claimant’s daily activities, and then try to use this information against the claimant in the administrative decision (or in court); this is why it is crucial not to rush back into exercise routines or anything else that is very taxing on the body during the claim period.

-In our article about social media and long-term disability claims, we discuss the likelihood that social media accounts will be monitored.
-As a busy VP executive, you probably do not have much spare time for social media.
-However, when you are at home with nothing to do but rest, you may be tempted to start an account on a social media platform such as Facebook, Linked In, Twitter, Instagram, or Snapchat.
-We suggest staying off social media entirely during the claim period.
+In our article on social media and long-term disability claims, we discuss the likelihood that social media accounts will be monitored.
+As a busy VP executive, you probably do not have much time to spend on social media.
+However, when you are at home with nothing to do but rest, you may be tempted to create an account on a social media platform such as Facebook, Linked In, Twitter, Instagram, or Snapchat.
+We recommend that you stay off social media during the claim period.
 The insurance investigator will try to use posts on social media accounts to deny your claim.

-The amount of time spent recovering from a disability can be very dull and feel unproductive to a vice-president.
-Changing from a very active schedule to weeks (and perhaps months or even years) of rest can feel like a prison sentence.
-Vice Presidents must resist the urge to go back to work too early.
-When a vice-president pushes himself or herself back into work before his or her body is ready physically and mentally, the VP is in danger of making a mistake that could cause more harm.
+The amount of time spent recovering from a disability can be very boring and feel unproductive to a Vice President.
+Going from a very active schedule to weeks (and perhaps months or even years) of rest can feel like a prison sentence.
+Vice Presidents must resist the urge to return to work too soon.
+If a VP rushes back to work before his or her body is physically and mentally ready, the VP runs the risk of making a mistake that could cause more harm.

-An individual suffers from “cognitive impairment” when his or her ability to think and process information is reduced (for any reason).
-Examples include when the individual struggles with basic cognitive functions, such as memory processing, perception, problem-solving, and language.
-The symptoms of cognitive impairment may vary wildly from person to person; however, common symptoms include short-term memory loss and/or long-term memory loss; difficulty with planning, organizing, and problem-solving; confusion; an inability to handle stress appropriately; problems with managing time; and difficulty managing, influencing, and communicating with others.
-Cognitive impairment can even result in physical manifestations, such as poor motor coordination.
+A person suffers from “cognitive impairment” when his or her ability to think and process information is impaired (for any reason).
+Examples include when the individual struggles with basic cognitive functions, such as memory processing, perception, problem solving, and language.
+Symptoms of cognitive impairment can vary greatly from person to person; but common symptoms include short-term memory loss and/or long-term memory loss; difficulty with planning, organizing, and problem solving; confusion; an inability to cope with stress; problems with time management; and difficulty managing, influencing, and communicating with others.
+Cognitive impairment can even have physical manifestations, such as poor motor coordination.

-Cognitive impairment can arise from severe and disabling medical conditions such as delirium, dementia, amnesia, Alzheimer’s disease, Parkinson’s disease, or Huntington’s disease.
-Cognitive impairments can also manifest as the result of other medical problems/diagnoses, including a stroke, heart disease, brain injury, major depression, an anxiety disorder, insomnia, high blood pressure, chronic migraine headaches, lupus, Raynaud’s phenomenon, and fibromyalgia.
-This list of causes is not exhaustive.
+Cognitive impairment can result from serious and disabling medical conditions such as delirium, dementia, amnesia, Alzheimer’s disease, Parkinson’s disease, or Huntington’s disease.
+Cognitive impairment can also occur as a result of other medical problems/diagnoses, including a stroke, heart disease, brain injury, major depression, an anxiety disorder, insomnia, high blood pressure, chronic migraines, lupus, Raynaud’s phenomenon, and fibromyalgia.
+This is not an exhaustive list of causes.
 There may be other diagnoses that cause cognitive problems.

-While the language of every short-term and long-term disability policy is different, you are typically entitled to disability insurance benefits if you cannot perform the material and substantial duties of your own occupation or any gainful occupation for which you are qualified by education, training, and experience.
+While the language of each short-term and long-term disability policy is different, you are generally eligible for disability insurance benefits if you are unable to perform the material and substantial duties of your own occupation or any gainful employment for which you are qualified by education, training, and experience.

-It seems obvious that when a vice president suffers from cognitive impairment, whatever the cause, he or she would have difficulty performing the material and substantial duties of a VP.
+It seems obvious that when a Vice President suffers from cognitive impairment, regardless of the cause, he or she would have difficulty performing the material and substantial duties of a VP.
 However, insurance companies do not always pay benefits, even when their liability seems obvious.
-Too often, the attorneys at the Ortiz Law Firm have seen insurance companies/ERISA administrators assert that an insured has the “functional capacity” to return to work even if they are suffering from conditions such as cognitive impairment.
+Too often, the attorneys at the Ortiz Law Firm have seen insurance companies/ERISA administrators claim that an insured has the “functional capacity” to return to work even when suffering from conditions such as cognitive impairment.

-Vice presidents will find it challenging to get a long-term disability claim approved.
-The insurance company will search for virtually any reason to deny the claim.
-By providing strong medical evidence, keeping a low profile, and not rushing back to work too soon, a vice president can create a solid case for disability.
+Vice Presidents will find it difficult to get a long-term disability claim approved.
+The insurance company will look for virtually any reason to deny the claim.
+By providing strong medical evidence, keeping a low profile, and not rushing back to work too soon, a Vice President can build a solid case for disability.

 Using an experienced disability attorney will help you protect yourself against insurance investigators.
-The Ortiz Law Firm is based in Florida but represents claimants nationwide.
-If your LTD claim has been wrongfully denied or terminated, call (888) 321-8131 for a free consultation with no obligation.
-We can help you evaluate your claim to determine if you can access long-term disability benefits and how to move forward with the process.
+The Ortiz Law Firm is based in Florida, but represents claimants nationwide.
+If your LTD claim has been wrongfully denied or terminated, call (888) 321-8131 for a free, no obligation case evaluation.
+We can help you evaluate your claim to determine if you are eligible for long-term disability benefits and how to move forward with the process.